I am based in the UK/EIRE and I have the yoga and meditation insurance as a part of my membership with Yoga Alliance Professionals.

 Teaching Under the age of 16?

-When teaching a children’s class we recommend you complete a pregnancy teacher training course prior to running classes.
+When teaching a children’s class we recommend you complete a children's (or teen's) teacher training course prior to running classes.
 Alternatively if your yoga training included modalities of children’s yoga this will be covered by the policy to practice these techniques.

 If teaching students under the age of 16 it is recommended to have the relevant DBS checks in place and to follow the conditions in the policy wording regarding parental consent and record keeping.
 Please see the Zurich Professional, Public and Products Liability policy wording for full information on this.